 In 2001 she moved to downtown Tokyo, where most of the TV shows are filmed, to begin her full-time effort to reach the geinojin.
 Soon afterward, a friend introduced her to a TV producer, named Setsuko, who needed a translator.

 Keiko befriended the non-Christian producer, and offered to have her over for dinner sometime.
-"Japan is so impersonal," explains Lau Ying Kheng, the wife of Campus Crusade's East Asia director, "but they love to come over and be cooked for."
+"Japan is so impersonal," explains Lau Ying Kheng, the wife of Cru's East Asia director, "but they love to come over and be cooked for."

 Keiko kept her promise.
 She invited the producer over, along with a few other mutual friends.
 They talked and laughed as they ate the gyoza, or Chinese dumplings, that Keiko had prepared.
 At the beginning of the meal, she prayed for her guests.